vsrinivas/fuchsia/the-book/life_of_an_open.md

 For C++ filesystems using libfs, this callback function is called `vfs_handler`, and it receives a couple key pieces of information:

-  * The RIO message which was provided by the client (or artificially constructed by the server to appear like a “close” message, if the handle was closed)
+  * The FIDL message which was provided by the client (or artificially constructed by the server to appear like a “close” message, if the handle was closed)
   * The I/O state representing the current connection to the handle (passed as the “iostate” field, mentioned earlier).